 The Indian Computing Olympiad is open to all school students across the country, from any school board.
 Any student registered in school upto class 12 during the current academic year is eligible.
 There is no lower age limit for participation.

 The Indian Computing Olympiad is used to select the team of four students to represent India at the International Olympiad for Informatics (IOI).
-IOI is one of the six prominent Science Olympiads held annually.
-The other five Science Olympiads are held in Mathematics, Physics, Chemistry, Biology and Astronomy.
+IOI is one of the twelve international Science Olympiads held annually.
+Other prominent Science Olympiads include Mathematics, Physics, Chemistry, Biology and Astronomy.

 In addition to ZIO, students can also also qualify for the second round by taking part in the Zonal Computing Olympiad (ZCO), an online programming contest.
 ZCO-2015 was held on Saturday, 6 December, 2014.

-About 25 students are selected from INOI for a training camp, to select the Indian team for IOI.
+About 25 students are selected from INOI for the IOI Training Camp, to select the Indian team for IOI.